jamesbrq/ArchipelagoMainMLSS/worlds/ttyd/docs/en_Paper Mario The Thousand-Year Door.md

-# Paper Mario The Thousand Year Door
+# Paper Mario: The Thousand-Year Door

 ## Where is the options page?